tuannt8/tuannt8.github.io/_posts/2016-02-29-writing-epub.markdown

 <!--more-->

 We write the document in the `markdown` form.
-For one who don't know,
+For one who don't know, `markdown` is the easy way to write formatted text.

+Update: Use `Sigil` is better.
+We dont need to study about `epub` element, and it have good font and layout.

+Write in markdown, convert to html and import to `Sigil`.

 # Why `markdown`: